ENEROFoundry/ENEROFoundry/docs/principles.md

-# Principles
+# Principles - Overview

 OEO Foundry follows a shared set of principles to ensure that ontologies are logically well-formed, scientifically accurate, and interoperable.
 Our commitment to FAIR and open science drives the development of reusable knowledge structures for the energy domain.

-# 1. Open

-## Definition
-The ontology must be freely accessible and usable by all under a suitable open license.
+- 1. **Open** - The ontology must be freely accessible and usable by all under a suitable open license.

-## Specification
-- The open license must part of the [SPDX License List](https://spdx.org/licenses/)
-- The open license must follow the Open Source Definition and [OSI approved](https://opensource.org/licenses)

-## Recommendation
-- A dual licensing with the [MIT License](https://opensource.org/license/mit) and [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/): `MIT OR CC0-1.0`

-# 2. Common Format

-## Definition
-The ontology is made available in a common formal language in an accepted concrete syntax.
+- 2. **Common Format** - The ontology is made available in a common formal language in an accepted concrete syntax.

 ## Specification
 - The ontology must be provided as an OWL file